heistp/antler/README.md

 #### Features

+- set defaults for EmitLog, SaveFiles and SaveData in a common way
+- add a list command to list Tests
+- support regex's of ID key/value pairs in run, report and list commands
 - refactor examples to share common setup
-- set default log file and SaveFiles report in a common way
+- build examples to a public server and remove from README

 #### Bugs

-- figure out structural cycle error in config.cue with latest CUE 0.6.0
 - add explicit HTB quantums to all examples
+- validate that all Test IDs are unique
+- validate that Node IDs identify Nodes uniquely
 - test for heap retention when streaming FileData
 - reconsider semantics for System.Stdout and Stderr
 - return error when trying to write FileData to absolute paths
 - improve error handling with bad Go runtime settings (e.g. GOMEMLIMIT=bad)
-- return errors immediately on failed sets of CCA / sockopts, instead of waiting until the end of the test
+- return errors immediately on failed sets of CCA / sockopts
 - fix poor CUE error when Env length > max (Run.Test: field not allowed)
+- pcaps may not include all traffic without a sleep at the end of the test

 ### Inbox

 #### Features

-- implement list command to list tests
-- implement selective test runs with regular expressions of ID key/value pairs
+- allow Go template syntax right in .cue files, instead of using .ant files
 - implement flagForward optimization, and maybe invert it to flagProcess
 - add support for simulating conversational stream protocols
-- consider adding more plotting templates, e.g. for plotly, Gnuplot and xplot
-- implement traffic generators in C
 - show bandwidth for FCT distribution
-- add support for messages between nodes for runner coordination
 - find a better way than unions to create interface implementations from CUE
-- share more CUE code in examples, especially for netns rig setups
 - support MacOS
 - support FreeBSD

 #### Bugs

-- improve poor error messages from CUE for syntax errors under disjunctions, and verify disjunctions are used properly for union types
+- improve poor error messages from CUE for syntax errors under disjunctions
-- network namespaces may be deleted or pcaps terminated before runners have completed, as cancellations are performed in an arbitrary order

 ## Thanks